area73/WC-JSS/README.md

 You can customize initial settings params (or plugin settings params) by parsing an object the first time you call the singleton config object `JSSConfig.`

-In order to add custom config , create a file , import JSSConfig, and instanciate JSSConfig with the new config object like:
+In order to add custom config , create a file , import JSSConfig, and instantiate JSSConfig with the new config object like:
 ````javascript
 // wcJssSettings.js